eysho-it/pigai/docs/configuration.md

 You can config the model by the following steps:

-1. Click on the settings button on the CatAI chat WebUI:
+1. Click on the settings button on the pigai chat WebUI:

    ![Settings Button](./configuration/settings-button.png)